wagtail-nest/wagtail-personalisation/README.rst

 Sandbox
 -------

 To quickly experiment with the package you can use the sandbox provided in the git repository.
 To install this you will need to create and activate a virtualenv and then run ``make sandbox``.
-This will start a fresh wagtail install with the personaliton module enabled on http://localhost:8000.
+This will start a fresh wagtail install with the personalisation module enabled on http://localhost:8000.
 The superuser credentials are ``superuser@example.com`` with the password ``testing``.